georgewatson/georgewatson.me/privacy_policy.md

 This domain receives an [A+ rating from SSL Labs](https://www.ssllabs.com/ssltest/analyze.html?d=georgewatson.me).

-I can do very little to prevent your internet service provider, employer, government, or parents from tracking your activity.
+I can do very little to prevent your Internet service provider, employer, government, or parents from tracking your activity.